Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 import Highlight from '@site/src/components/Highlight';
 import Admonition from '@theme/Admonition';

 ### Background on optical density

-The interaction of light within samples of suspended microorganisms will differ from light passing through concentrated solutions.
+Light passing through a culture behaves differently than light passing through a clear solution.
 Instead of being absorbed, light is scattered by the cells in suspension.
 This scattered light is measured as **optical density (OD)**.
 As turbidity increases, more scattering occurs, resulting in a higher OD reading.

 ![](/img/user-guide/02-experiment-basics/09-od-normal-growth-rate/absorption_vs_od.png)